 ARC recommends that the standards would include four different categories of unmanned aircraft systems, defined primarily by level or risk of injury posed for operations over people.
 Each category is based on vehicle weight and the probability that a direct impact with a person can cause “serious” injury.
 For example, Category 1 systems must have a mass of 250 grams or less while Category 4 drones must cause less than a 30 percent chance of level 3 or greater injury, as calculated under the Abbreviated Injury Scale.

-Nilan Johnson Lewis’ Sheila Kerwin and Brian Johnson practice in the area of product liability and have been working with clients on FAA compliance with commercial drone use.
+Nilan Johnson Lewis’ opens in a new windowSheila Kerwin and opens in a new windowBrian Johnson practice in the area of product liability and have been working with clients on FAA compliance with commercial drone use.
 The commercial lawyers say the ARC report will likely lead to revisions in the proposed rules allowing small drones to operate over people who are not directly involved in operating the aircraft where the risk of injury is low.
 However, they expect consumer privacy and protection groups to be especially skeptical and speak out about the issue.
-For insights and questions regarding the newly released FAA safety recommendations by ARC, the FAA’s proposed rules or any other aspect of registering for or operating drones for commercial use, contact Brian Johnson at 612.305.7506 / email@example.com or Sheila Kerwin at 612.305.7515 / firstname.lastname@example.org.
+For insights and questions regarding the newly released FAA safety recommendations by ARC, the FAA’s proposed rules or any other aspect of registering for or operating drones for commercial use, contact Brian Johnson at 612.305.7506 / opens in a new email@example.com new email or Sheila Kerwin at 612.305.7515 / opens in a new firstname.lastname@example.org new email.